 · 75 min presentation = 25 slides max

 · 90 min presentation = 30 slides max

-Feel free to share your thoughts with our team firstname.lastname@example.org and we will be sure to review all feedback!
-Also contact us if you have additional resources that you’ve found helpful and we may add it to the list below!
+Feel free to share your thoughts with our team at email@example.com and we will be sure to review all feedback!
+Also, contact us if you have additional resources that you’ve found helpful and we may add them to the list above!